input-output-hk/marlowe-ts-sdk/packages/testing-kit/Readme.md

 # Description

-A Set of functionalities that supports @marlowe.io libraries for testing purposes.
+A Set of utilities to help with the test of the @marlowe.io packages.